inorton/cclash/README.md

 CClash is a (.net based) compiler cache for the Microsoft 'cl' compiler.

-It is aimed at fairly simple use ( eg, `cl /c file.c /Fofile.o` ) and will cache object and pdb files rather like ccache does.
+It is aimed at fairly simple use ( eg, `cl /c file.c /Fofile.o` ) and will cache object files rather like ccache does.
+Due to the nature of PDB files on windows cclash can't easily cache these so you might be out of luck.
+However you might want to experiment with the CCLASH_Z7_OBJ=yes environment setting to see if it gives you what you want.

 CClash has been inspired by clcache (https://github.com/frerich/clcache) and of course ccache (http://ccache.samba.org).